 When it comes to the labels of the world, I am as ignorant as a dodo!
 To me, it feels pointless to have so many terms to define numerous relationships.
-Whenever I pondered upon it, all relationships appeared merely as variants of friendship.
+Whenever I pondered upon it, all relationships appeared merely as variants of one thing — friendship.

-My husband is my intimate friend, and my son is my little friend.
-Swami is my confidant, and my parents are my well-meaning friends.
-All of those sweethearts who left heartwarming comments that made me cry are my os.me special friends!
+Swami is my confidant, my husband is my intimate friend, my son is my little friend, and my parents are my well-meaning friends.
+All of those sweethearts who stood by me during difficult times are my special friends!
 The list is endless.
 Truthfully, even those who abused me and trash-talked about me are my spiritual friends because they challenged me to improve myself.

-My parents were very liberal for the most part, except when they made a shocking U-turn with my marriage.
-Maybe they were possessed by the spirits of those random daily soaps they watched.
+My parents were very liberal for the most part, except when they made a shocking U-turn and forced me to get married (when I wasn’t as prepared for it).
+Maybe they were possessed by the spirits of those random daily soaps they watched!

-All my friends, boys or girls immaterial, were generously invited home.
+Throughout my childhood, all my friends — boys or girls immaterial — were generously invited home.
 Their count wasn’t one or two.
-It was more like 10-15 at times.
+It was more like 10–15 at times.
 My mom patiently greeted them with snacks and savories.
 To my annoyance, some of my friends spent more time gossiping with my parents than me.
 Worse than that were those who sided with my dad and teased me!